Updated December 2022

 Most importantly, a Regulated Canadian Immigration Consultant is a licensed professional.
-They are held to high standard of professional conduct, and regulated by the Immigration Consultants of Canada Regularly Council (ICCRC).
+They are held to high standard of professional conduct, and regulated by the College of Immigration and Citizenship Consultants (CICC).

 - Working with clients to complete immigration application forms

 - Doing legal research

 - Communicating with clients on the status of their file